Venicile Vyapari: Production

 The film was produced by Madhavan Nair under the banner of Murali Films.
-Mammootty stars in the film with Vijayaraghavan, Jagathy Sreekumar, Salim Kumar, Suraj Venjaramoodu, Sreeraman, Kalabhavan Shajohn, Rajan Padoor form the supporting cast.
+Mammootty stars in the film with Vijayaraghavan, Jagathy Sreekumar, Salim Kumar, Suraj Venjaramoodu, Sreeraman, Kalabhavan Shajohn, and Rajan Padoor form the supporting cast.

-Shooting commenced in August 2011, and the film was mostly shot from Alappuzha.
+The shooting commenced in August 2011, and the film was mostly shot in Alappuzha.
 The song "Kannum Kannum" was shot in Ooty.

-The film was scheduled to release on 4 November 2011, but was postponed to 11 November 2011 since there was a delay in the post production work of the film.
-Release was postponed again to 16 December 2011 due to a film strike in Kerala.
+The film was scheduled to release on 4 November 2011, but was postponed to 11 November 2011 since there was a delay in the post-production work.
+The release was postponed again to 16 December 2011 due to a film strike in Kerala.

 Reception

 Sify movies gave the film a rating of 2.5/5, criticising the script.

+Legacy

+The film was a box office underperformer, but the film still have high repeat value.